-Figure 19: Diurnal, seasonal and week-daily variation of benzene, and NO_x at Chilbolton.
+Figure 15: Diurnal, seasonal and week-daily variation of benzene, and NOx at Chilbolton.

-Figure 19 indicates concentrations of benzene and NOx tend to peak after 19:00 at Chilbolton Observatory, however concentrations typically remain relatively high until early morning.
-The highest measurements for benzene and NOx have been seen in February and November.
-During the week, levels are higher from Thursday to Saturday.
+Figure 15 indicates concentrations of benzene tend to peak after 19:00 at Chilbolton Observatory, however concentrations typically remain relatively high until early morning.
+The highest measurements for benzene have been seen in January, February and April.
+During the week, levels are higher from Tuesday to Thursday.